 Fancy a career in mergers and acquisitions?
 Qualifying as an accountant at a top advisory firm, can be a good way in.

-“The benefit of accounting is that you understand what’s going on in companies,” says Katharine.
+“The benefit of accounting is that you understand what’s going on in companies,” she says.

-Katharine Byrne, Partner and Head of the BDO Corporate Finance team is a law graduate who qualified as a chartered accountant in BDO’s business assurance and advisory department.
+Katharine is a law graduate who qualified as a chartered accountant in BDO’s business assurance and advisory department.